We asked host mom Tessa Holcomb about her experience hosting male au pairs to care for her three boys.

-You have hosted seven au pairs – a mix of female and male au pairs – how has the au pair program benefitted your family overall?
+You have hosted seven au pairs – a mix of female and male au pairs.
+How has the au pair program benefited your family overall?

 What helped you decide to start interviewing and welcoming male au pairs?
 What was the process or shift like for your family?

 Once my oldest son got to a certain age, I noticed that he wasn’t as excited about playing with or interacting with our female au pair anymore.
-It could have been a combination of their personalities not meshing or the fact that she wasn’t athletic and not only because she was female.
-However, there is nothing worse that seeing your children come home from school and not being “excited” to play with their caregiver.
+Maybe it wasn’t because she was female.
+It could have been that their personalities didn’t mesh or the fact that she wasn’t athletic.
+However, there is nothing worse than seeing your children come home from school and not being “excited” to play with their caregiver.
 A friend of mine who had a male au pair suggested that we give it a try.
 To be honest, I was a bit nervous about the idea but came across the perfect application, trusted my instincts, and decided to go for it.

 What has the experience with male au pairs been like for your sons?

 Having male au pairs has been a great experience for my sons.
-Not only have they had a “buddy” or “big brother” type presence around to play and interact with, but it’s also been great for them to see that it’s ok for a boy to be a caregiver.
-My husband is very involved in parenting and does a lot of the cooking and cleaning as well and I have a career so I like the consistency of my boys seeing that there doesn’t have to a big difference between a Mom (female) or Dad’s (male) role in a household.
+Not only have they had a “buddy” or “big brother” type presence around to play and interact with, it’s also been great for them to see that it’s ok for a boy to be a caregiver.
+My husband is very involved in parenting and does a lot of housework.
+I have a career, so I like the consistency of my boys seeing that there doesn’t have to a big difference between a Mom or Dad’s role in a household.

 What is your favorite aspect of hosting male au pairs?